I. My Birding Background & Services:

 a.
 With a master’s degree in Natural Resources and as a long-time Avian Biologist & Certified Wildlife Biologist Asc., I’ve led birding tours and taught adult birding classes in more than 20 states (details follow, below).

-Currently and since 2001, the majority of my birding tours occur as California birding tours and, specifically, guided birdwatching tours in San Francisco, and, in addition, as Marin County birding tours, and as Sonoma County birding tours.
+Currently and since 2001, the majority of my birding tours occur as California birding tours and, specifically, guided birdwatching tours in San Francisco, and, in addition, as Marin County birding tours (including Point Reyes National Seashore), and as Sonoma County birding tours (including Bodega Bay).

 b.
-I work full-time conducting field surveys to identify common and rare bird species, in addition to rare amphibian, reptile, and mammal species while working as a freelance Consulting Biologist with expertises in biological, regulatory, and permitting services (based on 30 years of staff and freelance experience).
-My federal 10(a)1(A) wildlife survey permits allow me to conduct field surveys for rare, listed species such as Ridgway’s Rail, California Tiger Salamander, and California Red-legged Frog.
+I work full-time as a Consulting Avian Biologist conducting field surveys to identify common and rare bird species, in addition to performing field surveys for rare amphibian, reptile, and mammal species with expertises in biological, regulatory, and permitting services (based on 30 years of staff and freelance experience).
+My federal 10(a)1(A) wildlife survey recovery permits allow me to conduct field surveys for rare, listed species such as Ridgway’s Rail, California Tiger Salamander, and California Red-legged Frog.

-Costs for my birding tour services are noted in a separate section below (Roman numeral III).
+Costs for my birding tours and guided birding trips are noted in section III, below.

 II.
 BIRDING TOURS — 1) California Birding Tours; 2) Marin County Birding Tours; 3) Sonoma County Birding Tours; & 4) San Francisco Birding Tours: